Catalog Quick Links

 Number of Credits: 3

-HIS 315 Fiery Trial: Civil War
+HIS 315 Civil War & Reconstruction

 The Civil War has been called the defining moment in our nation's history.
 Not only did the conflict emancipate four million slaves, but it also settled a longstanding debate over American federalism and proved once and for all the success of the Founders' experiment in republican government.
 Covering 1850-1877, this course analyzes the causes, course, and aftermath of the most momentous war in American history.
 It explores political, constitutional, military, economic, and social issues.
 (Formerly HIS 415.)